 1. Defining your status

-‘I’ll be happy when I am in a relationship’ or ‘I was raised up with the belief that you must be in a relationship in order to fulfil your life’.
+‘I’ll be happy when I am in a relationship’ or ‘I was raised up with the belief that you must be in a relationship in order to fulfill your life’.
 Many people that I’ve talked with subconsciously desire a relationship because of their family or friends’ pressure: ‘They keep asking me when I will find a partner or why I am alone’.
 To clear that out, remember that you mustn’t let others define your life.
-Also the fact that you are a loner does not mean you are alone, you simply don’t want to say yes to the first potential partner that shows up.
+Also, the fact that you are a loner does not mean you are alone, you simply don’t want to say yes to the first potential partner that shows up.

 2. Seeking validation

 ‘I don’t feel beautiful if he does not tell me so’.
 ‘I think he does not love me anymore, he didn’t tell that to me today’.
 ‘Does he even want me?’
 The answer is simple.
 For men, things are black and white.
 No extra color, just simple maths.
 If a man is with you, it’s because he wants that, he has already seen just enough to desire spending time and sharing moments with you.
 So instead of questioning his feelings simply try to enjoy the moment.
 No matter how often he tells you the words that you want to hear if you are not relaxed, absence takes place.
 The most important thing is that your partner wants confidence from you.
 While it’s nice to hear and know how to receive compliments, you need to give compliments yourself too.

 Telling your partner about your ex can be very tricky.
 There is no need to discuss the past when you live in the present, only if you are forced by an outer situation, then clearing things out is one thing you can do.
 Mentioning what your ex did or how he was will only make your partner think about being compared with others or that you might be confused about what you want from them.